 - 11.10 The Applicants note, in particular, that at 11:59 a.m. during the July 25, 2022 House of Commons' Standing Committee on Industry and Technology meeting, the Minister of Innovation, Science and Industry, the Honourable François-Philippe Champagne, declared that "La négligence est chez Rogers, tout le monde s'entend" and that none of the representatives from Rogers present at the meeting, including Mr. Staffieri and Ron McKenzie, Rogers' new Chief Technology and Information Officer, denied or contradicted Mr. Champagne's statement.
-In fact, their testimony confirmed Mr. Champagne's statement; - 12.
-The Applicants bring[...] this action because: (i) a credit of two or five days of service is wholly inadequate and does not account for the other damages they and Class members suffered and which the law provides for in such cases (sections 10, 16 and 272 of Quebec's Consumer Protection Act (the "CPA"); (ii) Mr. Verdier was mislead by Rogers' marketing, i.e. declarations that it was
+In fact, their testimony confirmed Mr. Champagne's statement; - 11.11 Applicants emphasize that on July 8, 2022, Kye Prigg, Senior VP at Rogers admitted on national TV that Rogers "experienced a failure in the core network